mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 And we already know about *aggregation pipelines*, so this should be easy enough to read.
 It looks like behind this visualization, there's a pretty simple *aggregation pipeline*.
 There are many other awesome Atlas tools and features that we are not going to cover in this course, but stay alert for more online content about *MongoDB Atlas*.

 For now, let's summarize what we learned.
 In *Atlas*, billing happens at the organization level.
 All projects can be viewed within an organization, and you can use Teams to bulk assign organization users to projects within the organization.
 A *cluster* must have a unique name within a project.
 We also learned about *Realm, Charts*, and below the video you can find links to more learning resources on *app development with MongoDB*.

+### What is MongoDB Compass?

+*MongoDB* has a great UI tool called *Compass*.
+Let's learn about it.
+There is a page that gives a general overview of what *Compass* is.